 (1) Mentoring.
 This is the responsibility of a Learning Mentor who enables the student to have a personalised education and helps the student forge connections between the ‘bigger picture’ of one’s life and the educational processes at school.
 For instance, a Learning Mentor guides the student towards the self-understanding required for the co-construction of a Learning Agreement and a tailored curriculum.

 (2) Group Emotional Exploration.
-This is facilitated by a Group Facilitator who constructs confidential and safe spaces in which students can explore their emotional landscape without feeling any pressure to do so.
-For instance, a Group Facilitator hosts the conversations in a way that helps the young people to understand more deeply their emotions and their relationships to themselves, with others and with the world.
+This is guided by a Group Facilitator who constructs confidential and safe spaces in which students can explore their emotional landscape without feeling the pressure to do so.
+The conversations can help young people to understand more deeply their feelings and emotions and relationships with themselves, with others and with the world.

 (3) Cognitive Development.
 This is provided by the Cognitive Trainer who enables the student to improve their cognitive abilities and enliven their intelligence.
 These include the arts of reading with comprehension, listening attentively, writing well and thinking critically and strategically.